All Episodes

 Having more fun than a human being should be allowed to have.

-President Bush's job approval is now at forty-five percent in the Erasmus poll is the highest it has been this year.
+President Bush's job approval is now at 45% in the Rasmussen poll.

-On Friday it was uh forty-one percent.
+On Friday, it was 41%.

-On Saturday it was forty-three.
+On Saturday, it was 43%.

-Uh we'll wait on this as a rolling track average here.
+We'll wait on this as a rolling track average here.

-But we've got uh 43 approval on November 5th to 53 percent disapproval, 45 percent uh to 52 percent uh today, 45 approval disapproval.
+But we've got 43 approval on November 5th to 53% disapproval, 45% to 52% today, 45 approval, disapproval.

-Uh and this is the trend, and this is another thing, uh and I you know, I'm I'm sorry to keep saying this, as I don't want you people to think I've fallen into the trap of believing everything the polls say, but since they're out there today, I I just I want to give you some of the conventional wisdom that is that is uh uttered about polls, and one of the things that's always said about polls this late in the game is the results when close are not that important, it's the momentum that you look at.
+And I, you know, I'm sorry to keep saying this because I don't want you people to think I've fallen into the trap of believing everything the polls say, but since they're out there today, I just want to give you some of the conventional wisdom that is uttered about polls.

-Clearly Bush has a rolling positive momentum.
+Clearly, Bush has a rolling positive momentum.

 He'd been out there all week.